Doubravka/Doubravka/README.md

 - 🐛 I'm currently learning TypeScript, React, Node.js, HTML, CSS, SQL and how to use them all
-- 🐝 I'm working on my new React project!

 - 🦗 doubravka.mail@gmail.com